Anchovy76/aws-access-check/README.md

 ### Installation

-The script relies on some additional Python modules: boto3 and netcalc (which can both be installed with pip).
+The script relies on some additional Python modules: boto3 and netaddr (which can both be installed with pip).

 ### Examples